nfriedly/nfriedly.com/src/documents/projects/0180-elations-geoip-and-costco-store-locator.html.md

 write: false
 ---

 I worked with the MaxMind GeoIP service to customize the Elations home page based on your location.
-Also buit a store locator that integrates with Google Maps.
+Also built a store locator that integrates with Google Maps.